geshan/geshan.github.com/posts/2020-04-12-static-vs-dynamic-websites-jam-stack.md

 ### Technical aspects of a static website

 Static websites from a technical point of view are just a collection of HTML and CSS files.
-It may have some client side JavaScript.
-There would be no backend language or external data store.
-For a pure static website a full blown database dependent CMS is also not in the scope.
+It may have some client-side JavaScript.
+There would be no backend language or an external data store.
+For a pure static website a full-blown database dependent CMS is also not in the scope.
 There are [Static Site Generators](https://www.staticgen.com/) that can help manage the content still deployment and Git is something technical to learn.
-Main advantages of a static website would be speed, security and scalability.
+The main advantages of a static website would be speed, security, and scalability.

 ### Cost for running a static website

 A static website would cost less to build than a dynamic website.
-Updating content on a pure static website would be a difficult task.
+Updating content on a purely static website would be a difficult task.
 As a static website would only require webspace, the monthly running cost would be low and potentially free depending on where it is hosted.
-For example a small static website can be hosted on [Reclaim hosting](https://reclaimhosting.com/shared-hosting/) for \~$2.5 a month.
+For example, a small static website can be hosted on [Reclaim hosting](https://reclaimhosting.com/shared-hosting/) for \~$2.5 a month.

 ## JAM stack with a CMS